Please ensure Javascript is enabled for purposes of website accessibility

 Creating A Healing Container, Part Three

 Because I’m still recovering from my savior complex, I kinda always have to be on the lookout for when I’m sliding back into old patterns.
 I want people in my life, and I want our interactions to be mostly positive, fun, and uplifting.
-It’s up to me to set the terms of my relationships and not let myself get burned out because I’m being a compulsive healer again.
+As a healer, protecting your energy is crucial, and it’s up to me to set the terms of my relationships and avoid burning out by being a compulsive healer.
 (Y’know, when you are always helping people, even at the expense of your own well-being).

 Since I’ve been exploring this topic, I now do my best to create a defined healing container in my psychic work and my interactions outside of work.

-Healing containers can be an actual physical space, or they can be a temporary mindset that you consciously step in and out of.
+Healing containers can be an actual physical space, or a temporary mindset that you consciously step in and out of.
 If you find yourself giving emotional support, even when you don’t want to, here are some key elements to establishing a defined healing space for yourself.

-Protect your physical space.
+Protecting your energy as a healer starts with defining a clear healing container for your work and interactions.
 If you’re operating out of an actual office or room, make sure you take steps to set that space apart from the rest of the house or workplace.
 At the BPI, we have methods to ensure a space feels grounded and contained so outside energy isn’t crowding in.
 This way, if you don’t have a separate office to work in, you can still make it separate energetically.
 We recommend setting an intention for a room/space and cleaning it out energetically regularly.
 How do you maintain the sanctity of your healing space?

 This can look like saying out loud to a family member, who may be unconsciously dumping a problem on you, “I’d love to listen and offer support around your breakup—can we agree on talking for an hour then switching gears?” or “I can take you out for coffee tomorrow and be a sounding board for your work situation then.”